psmak3/psmak3.github.io/_posts/global/2016-08-22-global-androidsdreamofelecticsheep.md

 Electricity was invented by Ben Franklin when his kite was struck by lightning and a key captured the mighty power of the current.
 However he didn't know what to do with this new-found force, so he later just had sex with a french prostitute.

-Years later, Nikolai Tesla helped hone and harness the power of electricity documented by the Spew awarding-winning film 'The Prestige'.
+Years pass with no one understanding what the hell is going on with this 'electricity', until Nikolai Tesla helped hone and harness this outre power documented by the Spew awarding-winning film 'The Prestige'.

 Then some other things happened and now we have electricity flowing everywhere in the world.